 There’s a lot of unspoken trust in our lives.
 We trust that the engineers who made our microwave didn’t make it blow up if we accidentally hit the nine button; we trust that the wing of our airplane is precisely the right shape to get us back on the ground.
 Science is a fundamental part of our lives, so why do some people have a hard time believing scientists when they talk about climate change?

-The stories behind these numbers at times reveal the strength of their foundations (the consensus among scientists is about the same as for evolution), while others show how arbitrary decisions must be made to get governments on board (keeping warming below 2C is not a particularly safe target, but it was the only number we could agree on at the time).
+The stories behind these numbers at times reveal the strength of their foundations (the scientific consensus is really quite sturdy indeed), while others show how arbitrary decisions must be made to get governments on board (keeping warming below 2C is not a particularly safe target, but it was the only number the world could agree on at the time).

 The simple truth is that even if – when – we decide to trust climate scientists to give their opinion on climate science, and even when we make that all important Plan for renewable energy, there’s still a huge amount left to be done.
 We still have to decarbonise the cat.